vol0s/ais/README.md

 - [X] Bluetooth (bluez/blueman)
 - [X] NFS/NTFS
 - [X] Desktop Env
-  - [ ] KDE
+  - [X] KDE
   - [ ] i3-gaps
   - [X] Sway
   - [ ] Wayfire
 - [X] Display Manager (sddm)
 - [X] Browsers (firefox/qutebrowser)
 - [X] GPU Drivers (amdgpu)
-- [ ] Virtualization & Containers
+- [ ] Virtualization
+- [X] Containers

 - [X] RICING :rice_ball:
   - [X] sway-violet-rice
   - [ ] sway-dracula-rice

-It also will install several applications.
-Like Spotify, Joplin or Bitwarden.
+The installation process is simple, just follow the steps until oh-my-zsh plugins are installed and a zsh shell is opened.
+Then exit this shell and the installation process will continue.
+Just press Enter when its needed, and make your choices when asked.
+It also will install several applications like Spotify.
 It's recommended to modify the `acs` script and add the utilities you want.

 ```bash
 ./acs